-After that the course focuses on regional development.
-Indicators on how to measure regional disparities and major theories of regional development serve as a theoretical basis.
+After that, the course focuses on regional development.
+Indicators on how to measure regional disparities and major theories on regional development serve as a theoretical basis.
 The focus of the course then moves on to the regional development policies of the European Union, as well as to facts about regional disparities in the EU – both in general and in a number of selected regions, which serve as case studies.

 In accordance with the national qualification framework, the student will have achieved the following learning outcomes after completing the course:

 The students should gain knowledge and understanding of the motivation behind the creation of the European Union; how the most important institutions of the European Union work; important EU policies, especially in the field of regional development; theories on regional development.

 The students should have improved their skills in writing university college papers and in holding oral presentations.

 The students should be able to reflect on important theories and tools in the field of regional development, and their application to reduce regional disparities in the EU.
 They should furthermore be able to critically reflect on both the advantages and the challenges of the cooperation of countries within the European Union, and on the implications of Norway's position outside the European Union.

 The course is held in Volda from August to November.
 The course in Volda will be a mix of lectures, discussions, group exercises and presentations of papers by students.
 All classes will be in English.

 The requirements for the course are:

 Written paper (can be written in English or in Norwegian).
 The paper must be handed in and accepted before the exam.